NG La Banda

 originals lack his usual compositional flair and razor-sharp horn

 arrangements.
-There's an earlier version of "La Bruja," not nearly as precise or engaging as the later hit version, but they do a fine job with "Me Voy Pa'l Pueblo," with a slower, more stately arrangement than they used with Burke.
+There's an earlier version of "La Bruja," not nearly as precise or engaging as the later hit version, but they do a fine job on "Me Voy Pa'l Pueblo," with a slower, more stately arrangement than they used with Burke.

 (DBW)